jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven-service-oriented.md

 ## Limit of business domain driven data integration service design

-Whethere the business domain driven data integration service desing can be applied to dataflow/spark framework is still unclear to me.
-At this time, I think it is not applicable.
+Whether the business domain driven data integration service design can be applied to dataflow/spark framework is still unclear to me.
+I will provide my thought when I gain more hand-on work experience on dataflow/Spark framework.

 ## Functional Requirements